qiita-spots/qp-shotgun/qp_shogun/sortmerna/README.md

 residual ribosomal RNA in the libraries that you want to remove/separate from the non ribosomal RNA sequences.

-Input: Quality filtered metaT reads (Fasta/Fastq)
+Input: Quality filtered metatranscriptomics reads (FASTA/FASTQ)

 ## Building Custom databases